bbbradsmith/NESertGolfing/readme.md

 This is an alternate version of
 [NESert Golfing](https://github.com/bbbradsmith/NESertGolfing)
 intended for competition.
-All of the random hold generation and weather patterns have been replaced with an explicit seed that you can select from the title screen.
+All of the random hole generation and weather patterns have been replaced with an explicit seed that you can select from the title screen.